nyoungstudios/alfa/CONTRIBUTING.md

 <type>: description
 ```

 While we do not have an automated changelog yet, I still think it is a good standard to go by.
-Also, this project is not really large enough to have scopes, so you can leave that part out, but for the `type`, feel free to use these options (except for `build` as that is mostly the same as the `ci` in this case):
+Also, this project is not really large enough to have scopes, so you can leave that part out, but for the `type`, feel free to use any of these options:

 - `feat`: for adding a feature
 - `fix`: for resolving a bug
+- `build`: relating to building the executable
 - `ci`: relating to the CI (in our case, GitHub actions or Codemagic)
 - `docs`: for documentation
 - `style`: for coding style